GongMathProba/GongMathProba.github.io/index.md

 - Currently I'm a second-year Ph.D. candidate at School of Mathematical Sciences, Peking University.
 I received my bachelor's degree in Statistics from Shandong University in 2021.

 ## Research interests
-My research focus lies in probability theory and its intersection with statistical physics, computer science ect.
+My research focus lies in probability theory and its intersection with statistical physics, computer science, ect.

 ## Organize/co-organize/attend Seminars
 - 2022 Winter SLE Seminar.
 Here is a brief summary